 When is transferring a balance a good idea?

-Frequently asked questions (FAQ) for business balance transfer credit cards
+Business balance transfer credit cards FAQ

-Would a balance transfer on a business card affect your business credit score?
+Does a balance transfer on a business card affect your business credit score?